 Montero: Did you really think I would kill my own daughter?

-Even though she married Don Diego, Don Rafael still had affection for Esperanza.
-He even apologizes to her that she will have to live without a husband as he arrests Don Diego.
-And when Esperanza saves Diego from being shot by one of Rafaels men, Rafael is visibly shocked and angered and kills the shooter.
+Even though she married Don Diego, Don Rafael still had affection for Esperanza, and he is remorseful that she will have to live without a husband when he comes to arrest Diego.
+When Esperanza is killed (accidentally) by one of Rafael's men, Rafael is visibly shocked and angered and kills the shooter.

 Even Evil Has Standards: Even Montero looks a little shocked at the suggestion that all the workers in the mine should die.
 He also seems genuinely amazed that Diego considers him capable of killing Elena.